ISO 9001: 2015 revision

 5. We are not yet certified - which version should we implement?

-If you are currently in the process of implementing a system to ISO 9001:2008 please note that Exova BM TRADA will continue to certify new customers to ISO 9001:2008 until 28th February 2017.
-After this date all new certifications must be to the new ISO 9001:2015 standard.
+If you are in the process of implementing a system to ISO 9001: 2008 then we recommend that you continue as planned.
+Once certified you will then have 3 years to transition to the new standard.
+BM TRADA will continue to certify new customers to ISO 9001: 2008 until 23rd September 2016.
+After this date all new certifications must be to the new ISO 9001: 2015 standard.

 6. How soon should we start our transition to the new standard?

 You should start your transition journey now by: